Night Game (film): Plot

 After another woman is killed on the beach, Kyle accuses Mike of withholding evidence, and a brawl breaks out between them.
 Broussard is subsequently put in charge of the case.
 That night, police captain Nelson is visited by Mike, who presents him with Loretta's appointment book.
 Nelson phones a number that appears throughout the book, and the call is received by Kyle.
-Mike insists this is proof that Kyle is a pimp and is responsible for the murders.
+Mike insists this is proof that Kyle is a pimp.

 Mike travels from Galveston to Houston to attend a game at the Astrodome with Bill.
-Mike learns that the day Barreto was promoted front the minor leagues to the Astros, Floyd Epps, the pitcher he replaced, was involved in a road accident resulting in his right hand being amputated and replaced with a hook.
+Mike learns that the day Barreto was promoted from the minor leagues to the Astros, Floyd Epps, the pitcher he replaced, was involved in a road accident resulting in his left hand being amputated and replaced with a hook.
 Fearing Floyd is the killer and may strike again, Mike flees the baseball game and drives back to Galveston.
 Meanwhile, Roxy has a drink at the Balinese Room, inadvertently sitting next to Floyd.
 Baretto wins the game, and a leering Floyd frightens Roxy, who exits the bar onto an empty outdoor patio.
 Floyd follows and corners Roxy, but the swings of his hook are as wild as his mental state and he misses.
 Mike arrives in time to shoot Floyd dead.

 Several weeks later, Mike and Roxy are married.
 Dressed in their formal wedding attire, the two attend a game at the Astrodome, where Baretto leaves the mound to shake Mike's hand, as the crowd gives them a standing ovation.

 Production

+Night Game was George Litto's second film in a five-film, two-year, deal with Trans World Entertainment, following Kansas (1988).